California Cycleway

-The California Cycleway, opened in 1900, was a 9 mi elevated tollway built specially for bicycle traffic through the Arroyo Seco, intended to connect the cities of Pasadena and Los Angeles, in California, United States.
+The California Cycleway, opened in 1900, was an approximately 1.3 mi elevated tollway built specially for bicycle traffic mostly through Pasadena, connecting the Hotel Green in Pasadena with the Raymond Hotel in South Pasadena.
+The cycleway was intended to connect the cities of Pasadena, South Pasadena, and Los Angeles along the Arroyo Seco in California, United States along a 9 mi route; however, it was never fully completed.

 Construction

 The inventor and promoter of the cycleway was Pasadena resident Horace Dobbins, who attracted ex-California governor Henry Harrison Markham to join him in the venture.
-Together, the two sought approval from the California state legislature, which was ultimately granted (after a first attempt was vetoed) in 1897.
+Together, the two sought approval from the California State Legislature, which was ultimately granted (after a first attempt was vetoed) in 1897.
 The California Cycleway Company bought a six-mile (10 km) right-of-way from downtown Pasadena to Avenue 54 in Highland Park, Los Angeles.

 The bark Letitia from Puget Sound was the first boat to arrive at San Pedro laden with the first cargo of lumber for the cycleway in late September 1899.
 Another cargo of lumber arrived on October 15.
 A third installment of 460,000 feet of lumber arrived at the port in late October.
 The company obtained a vacant lot near the railroad and put in a siding at Glenarm street to store the lumber.
 On November 4, a carload of nails arrived at the site for construction of the cycleway.
 By November 7, 1899, a force of 15 men began work, placing the first concrete piers of the cycleway at Glenarm street near Raymond Hill.
 The 820,000 feet of lumber was unloaded for construction starting in November 8; a steam sawmill was purchased as well and was set up in Glenarm street within following week.
 A portable derrick helped build the path at a rate of about 300 feet a day.
 By the end of November, about half a mile of frame was completed.
 In early December the whole frame was nearly complete and workers began to lay the floor and on December 9, the railing was being put up.
 As construction progressed "little snags (between workers and neighboring property owners) [were] encountered now and then, but they [were] overcome."